 A lot of his inventions which were only plans in his life have actually been built since then.
 There’s a cool room in the basement where animations demonstrate how these inventions work.
 It’s just unbelievable what a genius he was.
 Some of his inventions can be found in the garden of the château, and we could even try them out!
 Okay, they’re mainly for children.
 But it wouldn’t be fair to miss out the forever children, right?

 Château de l’Islette was the one we haven’t actually planned to visit.
 The more popular Château d’Azay-le-Rideau was the one on our list, but as we arrived and saw that its whole front facade is covered due to renovation works, we decided to change our agenda.

 Sometimes it’s good that I’m a planner, because we had plan B, of course.
 It’s also good that Csaba was there to tell me that not visiting Azay-le-Rideau is maybe not the end of the world.
-Maybe this other one is nice, too – it also has a name what we are not able to pronounce after all.
+Maybe this other one is nice, too.
+It also has a name that we are not able to pronounce after all.
 So we bought our tickets for Château de l’Islette.

 Château d’Ussé: a place that inspires fairy tales!

 Want a fairy tale castle?
 Here you are!
 Ussé is said to inspire one of the most famous ones: tale of The Sleeping Beauty.
 We didn’t find it hard to believe as this château has quite a mystic atmosphere.
 Only some of the rooms are furnished, but we got lost easily in all the different towers with their spiral staircases and the passages between them.

 The gardens and the small chapel are charming, too.
 Not to mention the majestic building of Château d’Ussé overlooking Indre river.